 Who can apply to Know Your IX?

-We are looking rad, young activists (ages 15-24) to join each of Know Your IX’s teams—Communications, Policy and Advocacy, Student Engagement—for the 2022-2023 year!
-Each organizer will get $600 per semester to train young people about their rights, build and mobilize our student IX Campus Action Network in federal and state level advocacy efforts, and ensure that student and survivor voices are at the center of media conversations relating to campus sexual violence.
+We are looking rad, young activists (ages 15-24) to join each of Know Your IX’s teams—Communications, Policy and Advocacy, & Student Engagement!
+Each organizer will get $600 per semester to train young people about their rights, build and mobilize our student Title IX Campus Action Network (IX Can) in federal, state, and local level advocacy efforts, and ensure that student and survivor voices are at the center of media conversations relating to campus sexual violence.

 - Ability to work well remotely on a team